gvvaughan/specl/README.md

 of:

   1. Indenting with TAB characters is a syntax error, because the [YAML][] parser uses indentation columns to infer nesting.
-Easiest just to avoid putting TAB characters in your spec files entirely.
+It's easiest just to avoid putting TAB characters in your spec files entirely.
-  2. Indentation of the code following an example description must be at least one column further in than the first letter of the description text above.
+  2. Indentation of the code following an example description must be at least one column further in than the first **letter** of the description text above, because [YAML][] counts the leading `- ` as part of the indentation.
   3. [YAML][] comments begin with ` #` (space, hash) and extend to the end of the line.
 You can use these anywhere outside of a Lua code block.
 [Lua][] comments don't work outside of a lua block, and